apache/druid/docs/content/operations/api-reference.md

 Enables a segment of a datasource.

-##### PUT

 * `/druid/coordinator/v1/datasources/{dataSourceName}/markUsed`

 Enables segments of a datasource by the interval or by an array of segment id's passed in the request payload.
-It will enable only those segments which are not overshadowed by other sergments.
+It will enable only those segments which are not overshadowed by other segments.

 JSON Payload: